Vitols999/QMS-WIKI/TroubleShooting.md

 ```bash
 gdb bin/qmapshack
 ```
-At gdb's command line prompt enter 'r' to run QMapShack.
+At gdb's commandline prompt enter 'r' to run QMapShack.
 Now you can provoke the crash.
-After the crash enter 'bt' on gdb's command line.
+After the crash enter 'bt' on gdb's commandline.
 This will output the backtrace.
 Copy the lines and attach them to your bug report.